Adoption Petition, Free Download 2026

 Adoption permanently establishes a legal parent-child relationship between the adoptive parents and the child, with all the same rights and obligations as a biological parent-child relationship.
 The birth parents' rights are permanently terminated.
 The child becomes the adoptive parents' legal heir, receives their surname, and the relationship cannot be undone by court order.
 Guardianship gives a non-parent legal authority to care for a child, but does not terminate the birth parents' rights, does not change the child's legal status or inheritance rights (unless specifically addressed in estate planning), and is subject to modification by the court.
 Choose guardianship when the situation may be temporary; choose adoption when permanency is the goal.

-What is the Indian Child Welfare Act and how does it affect adoption?
+What did the Indian Child Welfare Act do?

 More Free Templates